Top Links

 For best results, you need a good quality rooftop aerial, pointing at the appropriate digital TV transmitter.

-Indoor aerial: Set-top indoor aerials and loft aerials often are up to the job, although this will improve once the digital switchover is complete in your area.
+Indoor aerial: Set-top indoor aerials and loft aerials often are not up to the job

 For aerial advice, see our aerial section.